okp4/actions/README.md

 Part of the code quality analysis, ensure the homogeneity of the codebase.

-The workflow contains a large set of jobs to deal with different project typologies (technology, programming language...)
+The workflow contains a large set of jobs to deal with different project typologies (technology, programming language...).

 ### 🧪 Test